Catholic Weddings: Another Option

 You should not have difficulty having children baptized in your parish regardless of the status of your marriage.
 We do offer baptism for children and adults done in the home setting should you so desire.

-Just a few of the hundreds of weddings I officiated over the years
+Just a few pictures from the hundreds of weddings I officiated over the years

 posted 09/05/2018 by Ivana V (updated 07/13/2019 )